 Anthony Malkin and Christina Chiu

-Chairman, President, and CEO at Empire State Realty Trust
+Chairman and CEO; CFO and executive vice president at Empire State Realty Trust

 The past year has been a busy one for Empire State Realty Trust.

 The firm picked up two multifamily properties in December: the 417-unit Victory at 401 10th Avenue near Hudson Yards and a 408-unit rental tower at 345 East 94th Street on the Upper East Side.
 It paid $307 million for a 90 percent stake in the two buildings.
 It also signed 381,000 square feet of office leases in the first quarter of this year, including 70,000 square feet with fertility firm Progyny at 1359 Broadway and nearly 200,000 square feet with Signature Bank at 1400 Broadway.

 Despite workers’ hesitancy about returning to the office full time, Christina Chiu was confident that a weaker labor market would ensure better office leasing down the road.

 “We have found business leaders all acknowledge that productivity is better with in-person presence, but the employees have more of the bargaining power with the great resignation,” she said.
 “As the labor market becomes more competitive, there should see a movement back [to the office].
 We see in the form of leasing activity and momentum and inquiries that companies are planning ahead of that.”